the business case for

 Government Rebate & ROI/Payback: With government rebates up to 50% towards a solar installation, together with feed-in tariffs (FIT’s) and renewable energy certificates (REC’s), you can own your smart energy system within 2.5 years and 5.0 years (subject to scope of work)

 - Back to Grid Surplus Energy Sales [FIT’s]

 - Applicable Government Rebate [Energy Gov., Australia]

-and matching technology and application of choice from leading renewable energy hardware (solar, battery, lighting and smart eco-controllers) and software (app) providers, we and our solutions partners take a holistic and consultative approach to consider your core objectives; and then design and implement a least cost value for money HTL SmartEnergy off-grid ecosystems that is right for your current and future demands.
+and matching technology and application of choice from leading renewable energy hardware providers, we and our solutions partners take a holistic and consultative approach to consider your core objectives; and then design, engineer and implement a least cost and value for money HTL SmartEnergy off-grid ecosystems that is right for your current and future demands.

 Types of Solar Technology

 There are two main types of solar energy technology: Solar Photovoltaics (PV) and Solar Thermal Energy (STE).

 Solar PV is the rooftop solar you see on homes, businesses, industrial and at agricultural sites.